Gingivostomatitis is a highly contagious infection of the mouth. Its main symptoms include pain, swollen gums, blisters, and sores.

 Researchers report that sores typically clear up on their own, without scarring, in 5 to 7 days.
 More severe cases of gingivostomatitis clear up in 2 weeks.

-Once individuals contract the herpes virus, recurrent infections are fairly common, affecting about 40 percent of people, according to some studies.
-Fortunately, the first outbreak is usually the most severe with subsequent ones less so.
+Once individuals contract the herpes virus, recurrent infections are fairly common, affecting about

 Potential complications from gingivostomatitis include dehydration and encephalitis or swelling of the brain.
 Encephalitis is the more dangerous but much less frequent health problem.